pyreadline3/pyreadline3/doc/source/usage.rst

 * Copy rlcompleter.py from a standard python install to your ironpython path (this file is not included with fepy).

-pyreadline with IPython
+pyreadline3 with IPython
 -----------------------

-In IPython pyreadline is automatically used if available.
+In IPython pyreadline3 is automatically used if available.

 Clipboard
 ---------